Last updated on December 14th, 2017 at 10:59 pm

 Alternatively you can book a motorbike taxi.
 Unfortunately in May 2016 the government decided to stop Uber and Grab however the remaining mototaxis are still a great alternative being so quick through the traffic.
 My experience has been always good.
 It is not my favorite transportation as accidents happen.

 The tuk tuk is another alternative especially in the central area of Bangkok however I would not consider it during the day as they can’t get through the traffic.
 They are great in the night.

 As a last resort you can take a taxi but it will take ages to go anywhere, because of the traffic congestion.

 The closer you are to any of the above stations the easier will be to move around and enjoy Bangkok.
 Unfortunately it usually comes at a higher hotel price.

-Banglamphu is the Bangkok as it used to be, an artistic area based on teak house and magnificent backyard.
-This is the area of Bangkok that, although being central to the capital, has still vast areas dominated by trees, more than the huge buildings you get soon used to see in the city.
+Banglamphu is the Bangkok as it used to be, an artistic district based on teak house and magnificent backyard.
+This is one of the Bangkok areas that, although being central to the capital, has still vast zones dominated by trees, more than the huge buildings you get soon used to see in the city.

 This is the district where you will experience more monks than any other in area you stay or visit in Bangkok.
 Still lots of street markets where to buy your local fruit and eat some glorious street food.

 In the late 18th century the Royal Court was transferred from Ayutthaya to Bangkok and Banglamphu was the district where most of the farmers and merchants decided to move, making every lane and street an open air 24/7 market.

 With the time Banglamphu has developed as a commercial area by day and an entertaining district by night, something that you can still notice when walking around.

 However the most famous part is certainly Khao San Road, the backpacker enclave of Bangkok.
 In the 80s and 90s this was the place where you could find the cheapest accommodations.